FHICT-ADHDPlanner/General/Documentation/ADHD and Project management.md

 - How does a list of repeating tasks influence the way people with ADHD plan?

 ## Materials and Method
 To get answers to the subquestions and eventually the main question, a survey will be conveyed amongst people with adhd.
-This survey will consist of multiple questions per subquestion to get a clear overview of the needs and wants of the target audience.
+This survey will consist of a pair of questions per subquestion to get a clear overview of the needs and wants of the target audience.
+For subquestion one "What motivates someone with ADHD to plan?" the questions will be as follows:
+- g

 ## Results